 The dense neutrino Hamiltonian governing the neutrino flavor evolution (in the two flavor approximation) is equivalent to a Heisenberg-like spin model with longrange (in flavor space) neutrino-neutrino flavor exchange interactions and spatially varying single-particle "magnetic" fields.
-The time evolution of these systems is of great interest in the condensed matter, quantum computing, and atomic, molecular and optical communities (see e.g. [21,22]).
-This Hamiltonian can be simply mapped to qubits, though with the caveat that the two-body interactions are long-ranged.
+The time evolution of these systems is of great interest in the condensed matter, AMO, and quantum computing communities (see e.g. [21, 22]).
+This Hamiltonian can be simply mapped to qubits, though with the caveat that the two-body interactions are longranged.
 Each spin represents the neutrino field at a specific magnitude and direction of momentum, with the spin degrees of freedom representing the neutrino flavor.